ShellRuner/alx-low_level_programming/0x0A-argc_argv/README.md

 *Task1:Silence is argument carried out by other means Write a program that prints the number of arguments passed into it.

+*Task2:The best argument against democracy is a five-minute conversation with the average voter
+      Write program that prints all arguments it receives.